 Young Adult Mental Health & Substance Abuse Treatment Centers

 The link between eating disorders and mental health is particularly relevant for young adults.
-Young women and men are facing an escalating mental health crisis, reporting the highest anxiety and depression rates of any generation.
-Contributing factors include the pressure of finding a purpose in life, feelings of isolation, body-image issues, and low self-esteem, exacerbated by excessive social media use.
-These mental health issues often catalyze co-occurring disorders—such as eating disorders, substance abuse, social anxiety, and self-harm.
+Young people are facing an escalating mental health crisis, reporting the highest anxiety and depression rates of any generation.
+Contributing factors include the pressure of finding a purpose in life, feelings of isolation, body image issues, and low self-esteem, exacerbated by excessive social media use.

 Symptoms & Causes